nickmvincent/surprise_sandbox/README.md

 Requires Jupyter, Pandas, numpy, seaborn, scipy, and matplotlib to explore results.
 Recommended approach is to just install latest Anaconda distribution.

+# Directory Setup
+There are some directories required which are not tracked by git (because they contain a lot of large files that are generated throughout the experiment pipeline).

+/predictions
+  /standards
+  /boycotts

+/results
+/processed_results
+/standard_results

 # Benchmarks
 See benchmark_comparisons.csv and http://surpriselib.com/.